latex3/latex3.github.io/README.md

     $ jekyll serve

 Your local copy will now be accessible at `http://localhost:4000`.
 Then use `CTRL` + `C` to stop the server.

-### Generate the site version

-`jekyll serve` saves the site in `_site`but it changes the site url to localhost (as of version 4.x) so it is no longer possible to use that directory as the official site.
-Instead you now need to run

-    $ jekyll build

-to get the `{{ site.url }}` variable set correctly.

 ## Resources